kubeshop/kusk-gateway/docs/cli/overview.md

 # Kusk CLI

-Kusk is a CLI tool designed to help you manage common tasks required when running Kusk Gateway.
+Kusk is a CLI tool designed to help you manage common tasks related to Kusk Gateway.

 The CLI supports the following commands: